 Trokendi XR is a once-daily extended release topiramate product indicated for patients with epilepsy and for prevention of migraine headache in the U.S. market, and is designed to improve patient adherence over the current immediate release products which must be taken multiple times per day.
-Trokendi XR is indicated for initial monotherapy in patients 6 years of age and older with partial onset or primary generalized tonic-clonic seizures, as add-on therapy in patients 6 years of age and older.
+Trokendi XR is indicated for initial monotherapy in patients 6 years of age and older with partial onset or primary generalized tonic-clonic seizures, as add-on therapy in patients 6 years of age and older with partial onset or primary generalized tonic-clonic seizures or with seizures associated with Lennox-Gastaut syndrome, and for prophylaxis of migraine headaches in adults and adolescents 12 years of age and older.
 Trokendi XR's pharmacokinetic profile results in lower peak plasma concentrations, higher trough plasma concentrations, and slower plasma uptake rates.
 This results in smoother and more consistent plasma concentrations than immediate release topiramate formulations can deliver.
 We believe that such a profile mitigates blood level fluctuations that are frequently associated with many side effects, which mitigates the likelihood of breakthrough seizures and migraine headaches that patients can suffer when taking immediate release products.
 Side effects may lead patients to skip doses, which could place them at higher risk for breakthrough seizures and migraine headaches.